see. think. act.

 of all serious injuries or deaths suffered in head-on collisions are the result of far-side collisions.

-ZF has continuously developed its far-side airbag, and can thus provide car manufacturers with a sophisticated system to meet the new Euro NCAP requirements.
-“We will commence with the first series production of the airbag in a compact-class vehicle in 2020,” explains Dominique Acker.
-With this development, Acker and his colleagues are playing an important role in moving one step closer to achieving ZF’s Vision Zero – a world with zero emissions and zero accidents.
+ZF has continuously developed its far-side airbag, and can thus provide car manufacturers with a sophisticated system to meet the Euro NCAP requirements.
+“We commenced the first series production of the airbag in a compact-class vehicle already in 2020,” explains Dominique Acker.
+With this development, Acker and his colleagues played and are playing an important role in moving one step closer to achieving ZF’s Vision Zero – a world with zero emissions and zero accidents.